 Campaign with us for fair pay

-The RCN’s Fair Pay For Nursing campaign aims to secure a fully funded 12.5% pay increase for all nursing staff covered by Agenda for Change terms, as part of a one-year deal that applies equally to all bands.
+The RCN’s Fair Pay for Nursing campaign aims to secure a fully funded pay increase of 5% above inflation for all nursing staff covered by Agenda for Change terms, as part of a one-year deal that applies equally to all bands.